kiranvm/Udacity-Linux-Server-Configuration/README.md

 	- Line #5 shows the current configured port number. (ie. Port 22) Meaning, SSH is currently using 22.
 	- Change the numerical digits from 22 to your desired port number, for this example we will be using 2200.
+	- Although another person can not log in using remote root user, it is more secure to set ProhibitRootLogin to NO because a password can be brute forced.
+	- Change line PermitRootLogin prohibit-password as given below

+		PermitRootLogin NO

 5. Configure the Uncomplicated Firewall (UFW) to only allow incoming connections for SSH (port 2200), HTTP (port 80), and NTP (port 123).